Insurance for Self-Build Campervans & Motorhomes

-When it comes to purchasing a motorhome, there are a number of types you can choose from – including coach-built motor caravans, A Class motorhomes, Low Profile, American motorhomes, campervans and race trucks.
-However, for some, there is nothing better than creating something truly personal by building their own motorhome.
+When it comes to purchasing a motorhome, there are several types you can choose from – including coach-built motor caravans, A Class motorhomes, Low Profile, American motorhomes, campervans and race trucks.
+For some people, however, there's nothing better than the truly personal experience of building their own motorhome.

-By building your own campervan or motorhome from scratch, or converting a standard van into a campervan, you are totally invested in creating the ultimate personalised vehicle – which is what makes it such an exciting project for those that have the time and inclination to do so.
-This therefore involves sourcing your own parts from manufacturers, enabling you to make the necessary modifications and conversions required to create your perfect self-made motorhome ready for the road.
+By building your own campervan or motorhome from scratch, or converting a standard van into a campervan, you're totally invested in creating the ultimate personalised vehicle.
+This is what makes it such an exciting project if you've got the time and inclination for it, from sourcing parts from manufacturers to making modifications and eventually driving your self-made vehicle on the road.

-However, it’s important to bear in mind that you need insurance for this type of vehicle – and given the bespoke nature of self-built campervans and motorhomes, you will need to go to a specialist insurer that can offer cover tailored to your unique vehicle.
+If you've self-built or converted your own motorhome or campervan, it’s important to bear in mind that you need insurance for this type of vehicle.
+And given the bespoke nature of self-built campervans and motorhomes, you need to go to a specialist insurer that can offer coverage that's just as unique as your vehicle.

 Motorhome and Campervan Insurance